Rock1965/nano11uxx/README.md

 uCXpresso.BLE RTOS C/C++ Framework for Bluetooth Low Energy

+v1.0.3 rc1 15th March 2014 <br/>
+	Details:
+	1. Change BLE polling to interrupt method to speed up the BLE core.
+	2. BLE become to a Weakup Source for Power Save Features.

 v1.0.2 released 13th March 2014 <br/>
 	Features:<br/>
 	1. When host APP crash or other, the BLE will lock in a connection loop.<br/>